 Offrly Sale Valuation Accuracy Report (2026)

 How accurate is Offrly's sale valuation?
-Each valuation we publish gets compared, after the fact, to the actual sold price recorded in HM Land Registry data.
-We publish the curated pair set and the metrics — the good and the bad.
+Every valuation we publish is frozen at quarter-end and, six months later, auto-joined to the actual sold price in HM Land Registry data — no admin in the loop.
+We publish the headline metrics and the per-property-type breakdown, the good and the bad.

 How we measure accuracy